ConsolesandCasks/CPU-MGB-Heavy/README.md

 DC jack idea from [this video by Joe Ostrander](https://www.youtube.com/watch?v=d2NDXVqlKTY) of yet another DMG replacement PCB

 ## Bill of Materials (BOM)
-The complete BOM will be included in an excel spreadsheet including replacement passive component numbers for anything that you are unable to transplant.
+The complete BOM for the board itself is included in the excel spreadsheet including replacement passive component numbers for anything that you are unable to transplant.
 All DMG parts can be harvested from a broken DMG instead as long as the part itself is in working condition, but I'd advise using an alternative.

-To give a high-level breakdown, this is what you'll need:
+To give a high-level breakdown for the remainder, this is what you'll need:
 * **Original Game Boy Pocket** console or motherboard
   * Everything* required for this build comes from above the cartridge slot.
 Great news if you're using the bottom half for a CHOP method Pocket Color  <sub>*C31 and C32 can be reused but it is inadvised.
 I have replaced these with new Tantalum capacitors in the BOM per Kamicane's original design</sub>
 * **DMG compatible shell** as well as **buttons** and **membranes** (or suitable alternatives)